-What Are the Best Wineries on the Shawnee Hills Wine Trail to Visit?
+Best Wineries on the Shawnee Hills Wine Trail

 There are 11 wineries open for wine tastings along the Shawnee Hills Wine Trail.
 Even though they’re spread out over a 40-mile distance, it is possible to visit all of them over a couple of days.
 However, if you’re short on time and only have the opportunity to visit a few, here are our picks for the best wineries on the Shawnee Hills Wine Trail: